-For entities responsible for critical assets, the PSOs are about to be 'switched on'.
-Now is a good time for these organisations to review their existing processes, incorporate the requirements and uplift their practices.
+For entities responsible for critical assets, the three PSOs are now all 'switched on'.
+It's high time for organisations to review their existing processes, incorporate the requirements, and uplift their practices in preparation of the CIRMP obligations grace period ending in August 2023.

 Boards will want to ensure their Executives are clearly accountable and responsible to deliver on these key requirements.
 Since Russia's attack on Ukraine, most Five Eyes countries have been delivering a strong message that cyber attacks and ransomware are coming - and to be prepared.

 If the SOCI Act requirements are adequately addressed by organisations, this will have a positive effect on risk reduction.
-It would be an unenviable position for Boards and Executives to be in should any penny-pinching or risk discounting result in the need to consider paying a ransom to an attacker.
+It would be an unenviable position for Boards and Executives to be in should any penny-pinching or risk discounting result in the need to consider paying a ransom to an attacker or suffer a prolonged service disruption or disclosure of personal information risking serious harm.